lbelzile/experimental-F21/content/evaluations/05-problem-set.markdown

 ## Task 2 - Scientific writing

-Your job is to put this suggestions into application for Study 2 of Risen & Gilovich (2008).[^1] [full text here](https://psycnet-apa-org.proxy2.hec.ca/fulltext/2008-09787-004.pdf) The data is taken from one of multiple replication studies and has been modified to make it balanced.[^2]
+Your job is to put these suggestions into application for Study 2 of Risen & Gilovich (2008). [full text here](https://psycnet-apa-org.proxy2.hec.ca/fulltext/2008-09787-004.pdf) The data is taken from one of multiple replication studies and has been modified to make it balanced.[^1]
-\> Using the undergraduate subsample, we conducted a 2 by 2 ANOVA with condition and gender as factors.
+Since there were concerns from the original authors, the reanalysis focused on the undergraduate subsample and consists of a 2x2 analysis of variance with condition and gender as factors.

-1. Do the one-way analysis of Study 2.
+The statistics of interest, beyond the global null test of no effect for sex or gender, is the comparison between condition (prepared vs unprepared) either marginally (if there is no interaction) or within each gender group (if there is an interaction).

+1. Report on the two-way analysis performed in [this code](/evaluations/05-problem-set.R).
+Pick the [replication dataset associated to your student ID](/evaluations/05-problem-set-id2021.txt)
+    -   Justify and describe the results of your analyses as if you had to write them in an article.
     -   Check the assumptions of the test you are using.
-    -   Justify and describe the results of your analyses as if you had to write them in an article.
-    -   Insert only relevant output (statistics, tables graphs) in your written report.
+    -   Insert only relevant output (statistics, tables, graphs) in your written report.
 2. If you had to repeat this experiment, what sample size would you use?
 Justify your answer.

 ## References